 Heather Stott

-Senior Manager of Major Relationships, Royal Flying Doctors Service (Queensland Section)
+General Manager of Major Relationships, Royal Flying Doctor Service (Queensland Section)

 Heather Stott leads major donor and stakeholder engagement for the Royal Flying Doctor Service (Queensland Section), advocating for equitable healthcare access across remote and regional Australia.
 With a background as an award-winning BBC and ABC journalist, Heather brings over 25 years of communication and public engagement expertise to her role.
 She is passionate about connecting people with purpose, to help deliver life-saving aeromedical & primary healthcare across the state.